 Two further gates have to clear before any invoice posts to payment.
 Both are fast, both are mechanical, and both have a real cost when they fail unnoticed.

 Most non-trivial Australian strata schemes are GST-registered.
 Levy or contribution income for any scheme of meaningful size exceeds the registration threshold, and once a body corporate or owners corporation is registered for GST it can claim the input tax credit on supplier invoices that fund the common property.
 The catch is that the input tax credit only applies to a valid tax invoice under ATO rules, which is what the first gate enforces.
-That makes tax invoice ABN validation a strata AP gate with real money attached: every invalid tax invoice paid through is, in practice, a forgone input tax credit, and the cost compounds across thousands of invoices a year.
+That makes the tax invoice and ABN check a gate with real money attached: every invalid tax invoice paid through is a forgone input tax credit, and the cost compounds across thousands of invoices a year.

 The validity check covers a defined set of fields: